+internal Suspension Summary

-Conduct points Sanction applied -50 Internal Suspension Sanctioned by Principal/Vice Principal.
+Conduct points Sanction applied

+-5 Internal Suspension Sanctioned by Principal/Vice Principal.
 Student suspended in A2E Base with adjusted timetable.
-Parent/carer informed by letter.
+Parent/Carer informed by letter.
 Copy of letter uploaded to SIMS.
 Reflective log/discussion completed. (see appendices 7d and 7e) Restorative discussion/mediation between student and staff.
 Conduct report completed by A2E manager, filed with A. Morgan.
-Reintegration from suspension meeting with: parent/carer, student and member of Academy Leadership Team (LT).
-Reintegration log completed by LT, filed with A. Morgan.
+Reintegration from suspension meeting with: Parent/Carer, student and member of Academy Senior Leadership Team (SLT).
+Reintegration log completed by SLT, filed with A. Morgan.

-Suggested Timetable for students attending A2E
+Timetable for students attending A2E

 Students who are internally suspended will be informed that they will need to attend the Academy at slightly different times to their peers and will be 'booked in' to the A2E Base by the Vice Principal, Inclusion.
 In the absence of the Vice Principal, students will be booked into the facility by the Principal or Vice Principal, Curriculum.
-Referrals for internal suspension may only come through members of the Academy Leadership Team.
+Referrals for internal suspension may only come through members of the Academy's Senior Leadership Team.

 8.55am Arrival at the Academy reception.
 Students will not be allowed through reception until 8.55am.
 9.00am Arrival at the A2E Base.
-Lateness will incur afterschool detention and/or

-9.00am repeated days.

-9:00am - 10:00am Period 1 subjects followed

-10:00am - 11:00am Period 2 subjects followed

-11:00am - 11:15am Morning break, taken in A2E Base.

-11:15am - 12:15pm Period 3 subjects followed

-12:15pm - 12:45pm Period 4 subjects followed (split class) 12:45pm - 1:15pm Lunch taken in the A2E Base.
+Lateness will incur afterschool detention and/or repeated days.
+9:00am - 10:00am Period 1 subjects followed 10:00am - 11:00am Period 2 subjects followed 11:00am - 11:15am Morning break, taken in A2E Base.
+11:15am - 12:15pm Period 3 subjects followed 12:15pm - 12:45pm Period 4 subjects followed (split class) 12:45pm - 1:15pm Lunch taken in the A2E Base.
 Food/drink will be provided from the canteen.
-1.15pm - 1:45pm Period 4 subjects followed (split class) 1.45pm - 2:45pm Period 5 subjects followed 2.45pm - 3:15pm Additional work /PSHE/topic/discussion based work/community service 2.45piii - 3.15piii focus followed 3.15pm End of day 3:05pm - 4:00pm Latecomers to morning to remain behind.
-Repeated/deliberate lateness 3.03pm - 4.00pm may lead to additional days in A2E.
+1.15pm - 1:45pm Period 4 subjects followed (split class) 1.45pm - 2:45pm Period 5 subjects followed 2.45pm - 3:30pm Period 6 work 3.30pm End of day 3:05pm - 4:00pm Repeated/deliberate lateness may lead to additional days in A2E.